Cal-Rex/y-api-milestone-project-5/README.md

 - _As a user, i want to be able to seemlessley scroll through posts without having to wait for another page to load_

 **Profiles**
-- _As a user, i want to be able to update my username and password to keep my account secure_